David-Bascom05/Portfolio/PCB_Designs/Hall_Effect_Sensor/README.md

 ## Design ##

 The design is based around the DRV5033AJQDBZRQ1 Hall Effect chip.
-It is a non-latching hall effect sesnor that is low when no magnetic field is detected.
-Other than that the design is very simple: a power and signal LED show the board state, and a JST connector provides power and connects the signal line from the moteus controller. the connector is a bit large for this board, but was chosen to match the contector on the moteus in order to simplify wiring.
+It is a non-latching hall effect sensor that is low when no magnetic field is detected.
+Other than that the design is very simple: a power and signal LED show the board state, and a JST connector provides power and connects the signal line from the moteus controller.
+The connector is a bit large for this board, but was chosen to match the connector on the moteus in order to simplify wiring.
 Optional pin headers are also located on the back of the board to give test points, or to allow this to be integrated with a different microcontroller.

 ## Testing ##

 [![Hall Effect Testing](/images/Hall_Effect_Thumbnail.png)](https://youtu.be/xiG5vrSRzsc)

 To test, I started with the breadboard circuit in the video linked above.
 In this test, I was able to find a midpoint between two magnets, and use that midpoint as my zero.
+This method of zeroing is used because the hall effect goes low as soon as it detects a magnetic field, which means that it triggers just off the edge of the magnet by some unknown amount.
-This meathod of zeroing is used because the hall effect goes low as soon as it detects a magnectic field, which means that it triggers just off the edge of the magnet by some unknown amount.
-This could be measured, but it beleived it would be easier to use two magnets, and have the offset cancel out.
-This implimentation has the added benifit of also acting as a digital limit switch, which may be useful for projects where you need to limit the range of motion on an acuator.
+This could be measured, but it was believed it would be easier to use two magnets, and have the offset cancel out.
+This implementation has the added benefit of also acting as a digital limit switch, which may be useful for projects where you need to limit the range of motion on an actuator.

 <img src="/images/Hall_Effect_Real_PCB.png" alt="Old Frame CAD" width="45%" style="transform: rotate(180 deg);" />

 In the above photo you can see my first two attempts at turning this into a custom board.
-In the first itteration (Left) I used a logic inverter circuit to invert the signal coming off the hall effect.
-I quickly realized however, that this extra circuit servered no real purpose, and I was better of using the extra space for more pin headers to improve board debuging and integration with other devices in the future.
-I implimented these changes in version 2 (Right), and the changes actaully turned out to be very helpful when I needed to use this with an arduino.
+In the first iteration (Left) I used a logic inverter circuit to invert the signal coming off the hall effect.
+I quickly realized however, that this extra circuit served no real purpose, and I was better off using the extra space for more pin headers to improve board debugging and integration with other devices in the future.
+I implemented these changes in version 2 (Right), and the changes actually turned out to be very helpful when I needed to use this with an Arduino.

 Each version of this was cycle tested using the rig above, and a python script that I ran to run 200, 500, 1000, and eventually 5,000 times.
-The python script moved the motor to a random postition, ran the zero logic, and then compared the measured zero against the preset "correct" zero that was already set.
-In each senario, and for every board, I got approzimately the same resaults:
+The python script moved the motor to a random position, ran the zero logic, and then compared the measured zero against the preset "correct" zero that was already set.
+In each scenario, and for every board, I got approximately the same results:

 <table>
   <thead>